 The same effect was noticed in patients with chronic headaches.
 A 2015 trial found that volunteers who tried sauna managed to alleviate the intensity of the headache.
 Sauna provided a regular, self-directed treatment with effective results.
 So, not only can infrared sauna be useful for joint pain, but it can ease different kinds of pain as well.
 This makes it a versatile, efficient, and viable home treatment.
 (7)

 Myth: The Longer You Stay In the Sauna, the Better the Results

 For countless individuals, saunas are a way of life.
 After a long day at work or at the gym, people need a place to unwind and relax.
 Due to its many health benefits, infrared saunas have become the go-to choice.

 Those who’ve recently invested in one think that the longer they stay inside, the better the results.
 Some even believe that with long exposure to heat, they can quickly lose excess weight.
 Unfortunately, that’s not the case.
-For an effective sauna session, we recommend spending anywhere from five to 15 minutes inside the sauna, based on your health, age and personal preference.
-If you’re unsure how long to stay inside a sauna for, consult your doctor.
+For an effective sauna session, we recommend spending anywhere from five to 15 minutes inside the sauna, based on your health, age, and personal preference.
+If you’re unsure how long to stay inside a sauna, consult your doctor.

 Fact: There Is a Recommended Guideline to How Long You Should Stay in the Infrared Sauna

 Anywhere from five to 15 minutes is more than enough to get the desired effect.
 But, to really make the most of it, it is important to take it slow and let your body adapt.

 According to experts, beginners should start slowly and carefully increase their exposure to heat from there.
 The idea is to give the body enough time to get accustomed to the heat so that it will reap the benefits.
 (8)